 Dear Fellow Shareholder,

-The RSQ International Equity Fund (the “Fund”) celebrated its three year anniversary on November 27, 2016.
+The RSQ International Equity Fund (the “Fund”) celebrated its four year anniversary on November 27, 2017.
 As many of you know, our process is based on an international equity strategy that we created back in 1995 while working together at Julius Baer Investment Management.
 The team at R Squared utilizes both fundamental and macroeconomic analysis in our quest to correctly identify structural tailwinds and headwinds.
-Over the course of 20+ years, this has served us well.
+Over the course of 20+ years, this approach has served us well.

-For the period under review, November 1, 2015 to October 31, 2016, the RSQ International Equity Fund Institutional Shares returned -6.44%, underperforming the MSCI All Country World ex USA Index (“MSCI ACWI ex USA”) benchmark return of +0.22%.
+For the period under review, November 1, 2016 to October 31, 2017, the RSQ International Equity Fund Institutional Class Shares returned +20.39% and the RSQ International Equity Fund Investor Class Shares returned +20.19%, underperforming the MSCI All Country World Ex-U.S. Index (“MSCI ACWI ex-U.S.”) benchmark return of +23.64%.

 |Overweight Themes||Underweight Themes|

 In conclusion, we want to thank our investors for the trust they have placed in us.
 We understand the challenges investors are facing with regards to their asset allocation decisions, and we believe we can help.
-Our investment process incorporates both rigorous fundamental research and macro perspectives as we seek to identify multi-year tailwinds and look to avoid structural headwinds.
-Additionally, our ability to tactically manage currency exposures and our background in fixed income could serve us well in the future.
-The portfolio represents our highest conviction ideas and incorporates a riskmanaged and diversified approach to international equity investing.
+Our investment process incorporates both rigorous fundamental research and macro perspectives as we seek to identify tailwinds and look to avoid structural headwinds.
+Additionally, our ability to tactically manage currency exposures should serve us well in the future.
+The portfolio represents our highest conviction ideas and incorporates a risk-managed and diversified approach to international equity investing.
 We strongly believe that time-tested principles will generate long-term results for our shareholders.
 Lastly, it is important for you to know that our personal assets are invested alongside yours, and we take the stewardship of that capital very seriously.

 We appreciate your continued confidence, and we thank you for being our partners in the RSQ International Equity Fund.